Morse-Bott cohomology from homological perturbation theory: Transversality by Polyfold Theory

-Although the polyfold perturbation theory only provides weighted branched suborbifolds as the transverse zero set, it causes no problem.
-Since the convergence results, i.e. Lemma \ref{conv1} and Lemma \ref{conv2}, are local.
+Although the polyfold perturbation only produces weighted branched suborbifolds as the transverse zero sets, it causes no problem, since the convergence results, i.e.\ Lemma \ref{conv1} and \ref{conv2}, are local in nature.
 The only thing we need about $\cM_{i,j}$ is Stokes' theorem, which was proven in \cite{hofer2010integration}.
 Thus all the proofs in \S \ref{morsebott} apply to the weighted branched suborbifold case.
-Similar to Definition \ref{def:polyflow}, we can define polyflow morphisms and polyflow homotopies by replacing the manifolds by polyfolds with Fredholm sections\footnote{But with a strict identification of boundary and corner structures like \eqref{P5} of Definition \ref{def:polyflow}.}.
+Similar to Definition \ref{def:polyflow}, we can define polyflow morphisms and polyflow homotopies by replacing the manifolds by polyfolds with sc-Fredholm sections.
 Once the perturbation scheme is given for those structures, we can generate flow morphisms and flow homotopies.

-\begin{remark} To generalize the identity flow category (Definition \ref{identitymor}) to polyfold case, the naive construction of multiplying a interval does not work, because product with interval does not have the right boundary and corner structures to apply an inductive perturbation scheme.
+\begin{remark} To generalize the identity flow category (Definition \ref{identitymor}) to the polyfold case, the naive construction of multiplying by an interval does not work, because product with an interval does not have the right boundary and corner structures to apply an inductive perturbation scheme.
 However, there is a more natural construction of the identity (poly)flow category, which has the right boundary and corner structures.
-The construction is closely related to the geometric realization of the category \cite{polyflow}. \end{remark}
+The construction is closely related to the geometric realization of the category, which will be discussed in a future work. \end{remark}

-The enrichment to polyflow categories causes more choices, i.e. the choice of perturbation.
+The enrichment to polyflow categories causes more choices, i.e.\ the choice of perturbation.
 We would like to have the cohomology independent of the perturbation.
-Such invariance can be proven using the identity polyflow category or a homotopy argument. \begin{claim} Let $\cZ$ be a polyflow category with orientation structure.
-If there is no inner symmetry\footnote{Or collar neighborhood assumptions on the polyfolds hold, if there are inner symmetries.}, then we can associate it with a Morse-Bott cochain complex $(BC^{\cZ},d_{BC})$, such that the homotopy type of the cochain complex is independent of defining data and $\sc^+$ perturbations. \end{claim}
+Such invariance can be proven using the identity polyflow category or a homotopy argument. \begin{claim} Let $\cZ$ be a polyflow category with orientation structures.
+If there is no inner symmetry\footnote{Or collar neighborhood assumptions on the polyfolds hold, if there are inner symmetries.}, then we can associate it with a Morse-Bott cochain complex $(\BC(\cZ),d_{\BC})$, such that the homotopy type of the cochain complex is independent of defining data and $\sc^+$ perturbations. \end{claim}